ohAnd/dtuGateway/readme.md

 2. open the website http://192.168.4.1 (or http://hoymilesGW.local) for the first configuration
 3. choose your wifi
 4. type in the wifi password - save
+5. in webfrontend setting your DTU IP adress within your local network (currently the user and password for dtu are not needed, for later integration relevant for a direct connection to the dtu over their access point)
+6. then you can configure your needed binding
+   1. openhab -> set the IP of your openhab instance and the prefix for the dtu items according to your configured item file in openhab
+   2. mqtt -> set the IP and port (e.g. 192.178.0.42:1883) of your mqtt broker and the user and passwort that your hacve for this instance
+7. after this one time configuration the connection to the dtu should be established and the data displayed in the webfrontend and according to your setup transmitted to the target instance

 #### return to factory mode
 1. connect your ESP with serial (115200 baud) in a COM terminal